Plug and Play Parsers

-I've been building iOS apps since iOS v3 and most of the apps that I've created have had to connect to APIs to populate their UI.
-The technologies used to connect to these APIs and consume their content has changed over the years but I keep coming back to the same pattern parsing the response.
+I've been building iOS apps since iOS v3, and most of those apps have had to connect to APIs to populate their UI.
+The technologies used to connect to these APIs and consume their content have changed over the years, but I keep coming back to the same pattern: parsing the response.
 I split my parsers out into focused classes that only have one responsibility - parsing the response.

 You may be thinking: